-Unpublished stories from the Warsaw Ghetto As part of the commemoration of the 75th anniversary of the Warsaw Ghetto uprising
+Unpublished stories from the Warsaw Ghetto As part of the commemoration of the 75th anniversary of the Warsaw Ghetto Uprising

-Thursday 19 April 2018 at 7:30 PM
+Thursday, April 19, 2018 at 7:30 p.m.

 After 948 days, the history of the Warsaw ghetto ends with the extermination of the last resistance fighters.
 Based on written testimonies during and after the period in question, Bruno Halioua recounts the daily life of more than 380,000 people.
-Zofia Rubinsztejn, a young academic, unexpectedly escapes the great deportation of the Jews from the Warsaw ghetto.
-Finding refuge in the "Aryan sector" is thanks to the assistance and friendship of people who were able to resist the ambient anti-Semitism, that she was able to survive.
+Zofia Rubinsztejn, a young academic, unexpectedly escaped the great deportation of the Jews from the Warsaw ghetto.
+Finding refuge in the "Aryan sector", it is thanks to the assistance and friendship of people who were able to resist the ambient anti-Semitism, that she was able to survive.

 © Liana Levi